 Devotees believe that Sakndamata brings fortune and luck into their lives.
-The color orange signifies brightness and knowledge and is the color of Goddess Sakndamata.
-It is located in jaitpura, Varanasi.
+The colour orange signifies brightness and knowledge and is the colour of Goddess Sakndamata.
+It is located in Jatipur, Varanasi.

 She is seen as the slayer of the cruel demon Mahisasura.
 She is also seen as a warrior Goddess who was able to bring peace to the world.
 Maa Katyayani is one of the fiercest forms of Maa Durga and is also called the Mahishasurmardini.

 Seated on a lion, Goddess Katyayani is depicted carrying a sword in her right and a lotus flower in her left hand.
-This temple is located in Gujarat, Mahi Sagar district.
+This temple is located in Mahi Sagar district, Gujarat.

 7. Kalaratri (Goddess of Auspiciousness and Courage)